weex1997/MastermindGame/README.md

 I developed this project as part of my application to the Savvy Kickstarter Program

+I previously built a similar logic game called Cows and Bulls using C# and Unity.
+It also explores feedback-based number guessing. [here](https://github.com/weex1997/CowsAndBullsGame.git)

 ## How to Run:
 - Clone the repository.
 - Open the terminal and navigate to the project directory.